Module files#

 $ module avail pigz

 We now have tidier module files, named in a simpler fashion, which is probably enough for most straightforward purposes.
-They can be loaded in the same style you would on ARC:
+They can be loaded in the same style you would on other systems:

 $ module add pigz

-In this case, we still need to include a hash, as we’ve got pigz built with two different compilers, and elsewhere we have cmake built with two different sets of dependencies, complicating matters further.
+In this case, we didn’t need to include a hash, as we’ve only got pigz built in one way, but elsewhere we may have modules built with different compilers, dependencies and variants.
+So for example: